 Days out diary - child friendly and family activities

-Family days out Wookey Hole Cave Family days out Thomas land and children railways Family days out rowing boats on Derwent Water Family days out childrens farm Family days out childrens farm Family days out UK holidays Family days out Disneyland Paris, France
+Family days out Lake district cruise on Lake Windermere Family days out Swing ride at The Big Sheep Family days out London area Family days out rowing boats on Derwent Water Family days out UK self catering holidays Family days out butterfly farm Family days out Disneyland Paris, France

 Yesterday I started a Code Club at a local primary school.
 Code club is an after school club run by volunteers to teach programming skills to primary school children.
 It is aimed at 9 to 11 year old children, but as my local primary school only goes up to year four I am running it with children aged eight to nine.
 I only plan to run the first term course (at the moment), although judging by the initial popularity may need to run more than one to give others an opportunity to take part.